-Any diagnosis of cancer is over whelming – there are tremendous implications for one’s health, family, and quality of life.
+Any diagnosis of cancer is overwhelming – there are tremendous implications for one’s health, family, and quality of life.
 But when women hear they have breast cancer and that they will lose one or both of their breasts, the emotional tool is extreme.
 In addition to the worries about health and family are added concerns about how you will look and feel, and how others will react to you.
-Because many women identify their femininity with their breasts, the idea of losing one or both breasts may make you feel less of a woman which is to some extent very true.
+Because many women identify their femininity with their breasts, losing one or both breasts may make you feel less of a woman.

 Some women choose breast reconstruction because they feel it allows them to return to as “normal” an appearance and lifestyle as possible.
 Some women find the mastectomy scar constantly reminds them of the breast cancer.
 Other women prefer not to wear an external prosthesis (artificial breast) for a variety of reasons.
 Reconstruction of a breast is one of the most rewarding surgical procedures available today.
 New medical techniques and devices have made it possible for surgeons to create a breast that can come close in form and appearance to matching a natural breast.

 Reconstruction is possible immediately following breast removal (mastectomy), so the patient wakes up with a breast mound already in place, having been spared the experience of seeing herself with no breast at all.
 Not all women will have mastectomies.
 Some will choose lumpectomy and irradiation.
 Nor will all women having mastectomies want the additional procedures involved in breast reconstruction.